jaehyeokoh/jaehyeokoh.github.io/projects/project1_LLM_controlled_robot.md

 ### 1.2 Basic Idea

 The perception module leverages the complementary strengths of two models: (1) Grounding DINO’s robust bounding box generation, and (2) a vision–language model’s semantic identification ability.
-To validate this approach, We first generated bounding boxes for all visible objects using Grounding DINO, and then provided each cropped region with a numerical label to the VLM for classification.
+To validate this approach, We first generated bounding boxes for all visible objects using Grounding DINO, and then provided image with a box(numerical labeled) to the VLM for classification.
 The use of sequential numerical labels, assigned in the order that bounding boxes were detected, prevents the VLM from being biased or confused by any pre-assigned textual category names.

 As shown in **Fig.4**, the VLM correctly assigned semantic labels such as “food” or “non-food” based on appearance and packaging, even in cases where DINO alone would misidentify the target. **Fig.5** further demonstrates that the same pipeline can infer physical and contextual properties, such as identifying an object likely to fall from the desk edge, by reasoning over spatial relationships and object placement.